andrewdotg/ecosystemCondition/docs/gjengroing.md

 #> Projected CRS: ETRS89 / UTM zone 33N
 ```

-Here we will visualize the spatial variation in scaled gjengroind indicator values, as well as the vegetation heights for reference (good condition), indicator, and mature forest (poor condition) over the country.
+Here we will visualize the spatial variation in scaled gjengroings indicator values, as well as the vegetation heights for reference (good condition), indicator, and mature forest (poor condition) over the country.
 We could plot all the polygons, but it is computationally intensive and very difficult to visualize spatial variations over the entire country.
 Therefore we will calculate the area-weighted mean in values for each bioclimatic-elevation strata (n = 21) over the country.

 ```r